-We’ve tediously researched 40 sets of spikes, studs, and chains to find the ones with the best traction, ease of use, durability, and weight.
-We picked out our favorites and hiked mile after mile on soft snow, hard pack, and urban environments to test them out side by side.
-We even tackled icy, class four scrambles in the Rocky Mountains.
+We’ve researched 40 sets of spikes, studs, and chains over the years to find the ones with the best traction, ease of use, durability, and weight.
+We picked out our favorites and hiked mile after mile on soft snow, hard pack, and urban environments.
+We even tackled icy, class-four scrambles in the Rocky Mountains.
+From our extensive testing, we’ve derived recommendations for all conditions.

-From our extensive testing, we’ve derived recommendations for all conditions, featuring brands such as Black Diamond, Kahtoola, Hillsound, and Yaktrax.
-This guide will help point you towards the best ice cleats for your personal needs.
+Featuring traction devices from Black Diamond, Kahtoola, Korkers, Hillsound, and Yaktrax, this guide will point you toward the best ice cleats for your personal needs.

 And for more info, check out some of our other most popular gear guides: